- Deb Busser

 Like the marketplace, leaders need to be actively changing, growing, and evolving.
 One way to do that is to look for opportunities to push beyond your comfort zone—When was the last time you did something new?
 How are you intentionally growing?
 Who are you intentionally being?

 In my experience working with senior executives, I’ve found that evolving as a leader requires constantly pushing your own boundaries.
-People already perceive you as successful.
-It is up to you find your next edge.

 Think about something you did at work recently that made you really proud.
 Did you finish a major project?
 Did you receive public recognition?